TREATMENT IN GEORGIA

 At the same time, we help patients recognize how depression, mood swings or panic attacks can actually serve as relapse triggers.
 This reinforces the importance of self-care and properly treating co-occurring disorders and mental health conditions to help patients avoid those triggers and sustain relapse prevention.

-The Role of Holistic Therapies
+The Role of Holistic Therapies in Dual Diagnosis Treatment

 We believe that a combination of treatments, personalized for each individual, is necessary to treat co-occurring disorders that are as complex as addiction and mental illness.
 Our goal is to ensure patients have an accurate diagnosis, receive care that treats the whole person, and develop the skills to overcome addiction and mental health disorder.

 Substance abuse is a chronic disease and lifelong recovery requires long-term management.
-Treatment for co-occurring disorders and addiction doesn’t end when our patients leave our campus.
+Treatment programs for co-occurring disorders and addiction doesn’t end when our patients leave our campus.
 We promise to be there for every patient, as long as they need us.